hyprwm/hyprland-wiki/pages/FAQ/_index.md

 Use [Open Tablet Driver](https://github.com/OpenTabletDriver/OpenTabletDriver) to configure your tablet.
 In the future it will be supported in the config.
-Until then, OTD.
+Until then, OTD is the way to go.

 ### Some of my apps take a really long time to open...?

-*~/.config/hypr/hyprland.conf*
+_~/.config/hypr/hyprland.conf_

 ```ini
 exec-once=dbus-update-activation-environment --systemd WAYLAND_DISPLAY XDG_CURRENT_DESKTOP
 ```

 and

 ```ini
 exec-once=systemctl --user import-environment WAYLAND_DISPLAY XDG_CURRENT_DESKTOP
 ```

-Make sure that your portals launch *after* this gets executed.
+Make sure that your portals launch _after_ this gets executed.
 For some people, they might launch before that has happened.

 In such cases, a script like this:

 ```sh
 #!/bin/bash
 sleep 4